-The Little Mermaid in Copenhagen is nowadays not only the city’s most famous statue but also one of Denmark’s landmarks.
+The Little Mermaid in Copenhagen is nowadays the city’s most famous statue and one of Denmark’s landmarks.
 If you ever received a postcard from Copenhagen (oh, how I loved those times when people still used to send real postcards and not only a picture on Instagram), or if you open any Copenhagen travel guide, you will find it there: the granite and bronze statue looking melancholically to the shore.

 Read more: COPENHAGEN TRAVEL GUIDE